minond/brainfuck/README.md

 came prior to mine.

-To play around with the debugger, go to [my site](http://minond.xyz/brainfuck/) or run locally by downloading this repo and running `make install run`.
+To play around with the debugger, go to [my site](http://minond.xyz/brainfuck/) or run locally by downloading this repo and running `make run`.